A Guide to Finding the Best Emergency Communication System

-5. What Are Other Uses For An Emergency Communication System?
+5. What Are Other Uses for an Emergency Communication System?

 An emergency communication system isn’t just for emergencies.
 In fact, many organizations find the system is more of a mass communication system than strictly for emergencies.
-The system can be used in any situation where a group or large number of employees need information.
+The system can be used in any situation where a group or a large number of employees need information.

-Some of the more interesting ways a communication system can be used is with logistics and scheduling.
+Some of the more interesting ways a communication system can be used are with logistics and scheduling.
 Generally, organizations with scheduled shift workers and/or fleet drivers have to manage a lot of moving parts.
 Using the system to communicate back and forth with these employees can be much more efficient than most dispatch systems.

 Event planning, guest communications, and volunteer coordination are all eased with a mass communication system.
 Again, because the system can engage people across channels and devices, messages, alerts, notifications, and tips can all be received more reliably.
 Some organizations are foregoing time-consuming email newsletters for instant notifications using a mass communication system.
-People can opt in to receive:
+People can opt-in to receive:

 - Weather-related notifications that may impact classes, events, or games

 - Members-only notifications

 - Billing alerts

 - Silent auction alerts